 Pumpkin Pie Tamales are a sweet dessert tamal inspired by the classic American Pumpkin Pie.
 Perfect for Dia de Los Muertos or Thanksgiving!

-Pumpkin Pie + Tamales = đź’–
+Pumpkin Pie + Tamales = 💖

-These Pumpkin Pie Tamales combine two of my favorite things: the classic American Pumpkin Pie and Mexican Tamales.
 Making tamales might seem like a daunting task that takes too much time to prep and assemble.
-Or Maybe you’ve never worked with masa dough before.
+Or Maybe you've never worked with masa dough before.
 No worries.
-This recipe for Pumpkin Pie Tamales is simply and easy to make, even if you’ve never made tamales before.
-You will need to set aside a few hours for the recipe, but at the end of day you’ll have a batch of Pumpkin Pie Tamales to enjoy.
+This recipe for Pumpkin Pie Tamales is simple and easy to make, even if you've never made tamales before.

 The first step is rehydrate your corn husks.
 I usually buy my husks at my local Hispanic grocery store, but I have seen them at my local supermarket too.
 They need to be cleaned and soaked in hot water until soft and pliable, at least 30 minutes but preferably 1-2 hours.

-When the husks are almost done soaking, this is when I like to start the dough.
-The dough starts off with a masa base that’s sweetened with brown sugar and traditional pumpkin pie spices amp up the flavor.
+The dough starts off with a masa base that's sweetened with brown sugar and traditional pumpkin pie spices amp up the flavor.
 Instead of using vegan butter for the recipe, I used melted and cooled unrefined coconut oil.

 Assembling the tamales